abconway/iris/README.md

 # iris
-Simple classification of Iris Species
+Simple classification of Iris Species from Intro to Machine Learning with Python